Your rights if something is wrong with your car

 Once you’ve made a bid you can’t undo it.
 So make sure you know in advance what comeback you’ll have if the car proves to be faulty.

-Live car auctions: You may not have any rights under the Consumer Rights Act 2015 and the car may be sold to you “as seen”.
+Live car auctions: You might not have any rights under the Consumer Rights Act 2015 and the car might be sold to you “as seen”.
 So before bidding, always check the auction house’s terms and conditions as well as the car itself.

 Find out your rights on the Citizens Advice website.